IntelPython/dpctl/docs/README.md

 `generated_docs`.

-The `make Sphinx` command will generate standalone Doxygen documentation and a consolidated Sphix documentation for both dpCtl Python and C APIs.
+The `make Sphinx` command will generate standalone Doxygen documentation and a consolidated Sphinx documentation for both dpCtl Python and C APIs.

 Prerequisite
 ============